pistiwique/asset_management_documentation/README.md

 # Asset Management Blender 2.8
+v2.4.5
+* From now, clicking on the name of a category displays its subcategories in addition to always passing it to the active category.
+The operation of the arrow on the left remains unchanged
+* Added OpenGl render for scenes thumbnails (with and without camera)
+* Removed OpenGl render for materials thumbnails
+* Fixed bug exporting collections that shouldn't be exported
+* Added option to import the mesh type asset to the 3D cursor if there's no mesh or no selection in the scene
+---
 v2.4.4
 * Removed "Edit asset" option for hdri asset.
 * Added "move category" function to move the active category to another